JosephToscano1/cse140labs/docs/docs/lab4/index.md

 Please write a lab report that contains the following information:
 - Your name(s) and PID(s)
 - Pictures of your final circuits for each part (including embedded circuits)
-- Answers to lab report questions (located on the bottom of each part)
+- Answers to lab report questions

 ## Deliverables